 Nothing unusual: I have been in love with dogs since my childhood.
 However I had to wait for my first one until the age 12, my folks thought by then I will be able to handle all the duties it takes: walk, feed, vet issues, etc. Well… I did my best although it was not easy to wake up and take her for a walk after a late night party.

 I always wanted a rough collie (has everyone read Eric Knight’s Lassie Come-Home? hands in the air!), but since my godmother had an English Cocker spaniel (the only dog in the whole wide family) it was mandatory to have the same breed.
-Sadly she had a short life: she was barely 6 when she died by a serious kidney-related disease.
+Sadly she had a short life: she was barely 6 when she died in a serious kidney-related disease.
 I was inconsolable and could not have the best cure to my sorrow i.e. a new puppy yet.
 I had to wait a few years and as I moved to my own apartment, I could have any kind of breed I chose.

 Belgian shepherd was the one.
 The groenendael kind.
 And a lifelong love has begun.